xster/flutter-wiki/Triage.md

 * Look at open PRs and review them.
 * Look at open bugs and determine what needs to be worked on, looking at TODAY bugs, customer blockers, customer critical bugs, regressions, crashers, popular bugs and feature requests (thumbs-up reactions), and old issues.

+Teams can use a variety of tools to prioritize bugs.

+* One tool is the milestone field, in particular the "Goals", "Near-term goals", "Stretch goals", "Future", and "Scheduled customer work" milestones for work that doesn't yet have a committed target date and assigned engineer, and the dated milestones for bugs that have an assigned engineer and will definitely not slip beyond a particular month (be conservative when picking milestones!).
+* Another tool is the [Projects](https://github.com/flutter/flutter/projects) page on GitHub.
+Feel free to create new projects as desired, and use it as you see fit.

 ## Engine